 15030 Olivola (Alessandria)

-*This idea, of course, now extends into the genetic engineering of plants and GMO crops – and for the avoidance of doubt, I oppose GMO because such organisms have combinations of genes that cannot occur in nature or from traditional crossbreeding.
-GMO’s have genes introduced from entirely different species.
+*This idea, of course, now extends into the genetic engineering of plants and GMO crops – and for the avoidance of doubt, I oppose GMOs because such organisms have combinations of genes that cannot occur in nature or from traditional crossbreeding.
+GMO’s often have genes introduced from entirely different species.

 ** A common enough objective in vine breeding.
 Take, for example, Pinotage.
 A modern crossing, the idea was to combine the quality of Pinot Noir with the productivity of Cinsault.
-Detractors will tell you that unfortunately, it has the opposite characteristics.
+Detractors will tell you that unfortunately, Pinotage has the exact opposite characteristics.